insanitywholesale/inherently.xyz/content/blog/essay-response-to-anti-freedom-post.md

 > So we bought tens of thousands of licenses for VMWare so that every employee could run two virtual machines: one running our custom version of Microsoft Windows, and one running the publicly available version.
 > For all I know, they are doing this still.

+So instead of being able to give back the modifications and benefitting others with the same use case, those changes were kept secret and resulted in terrible software engineering decisions and even worse monetary ones.
+Was this supposed to be a defense of proprietary software cause if so, it failed spectacularly.

 > The point being: large corporations and government agencies have always had the ability to get access to the source code of commercial software, and modify it if they wish.
 > And if they have a good reason, they will do so.
 But usually, they don’t wish to.

+Another flagrant display of the author's true thoughts.
+Multi-millionaire institutions can do something if they want to even though a common person can't so everything is fine and you shouldn't think too hard about it.

 > The GPL (or other such licenses) will only assist in foiling bad actors if the expectation is that individual hobbyists are responsible for regulating cyberspace and preventing cybercrime.

+False.
+Instead of one megacorp being accountable to another megacorp, everyone is given the freedom to perform their own audits and modifications.

 > The government and regulated utility companies and large corporations do not need special copyright licenses in order to audit proprietary software.
 > They have plenty of existing mechanisms for doing that.

+I will not concede the false notion that since large corporations can sometimes receive source code then average computer users should not be guaranteed the freedom to do so too.
+My goal is to further democratize computer systems and make them work for the benefit of people, if you happen to be employed by a multi-millionaire megacorp you should have the same access and influence as anyone else using the software.

 > After all, it’s not as hard as tracking every telephone call on the planet — an activity which you or I might not be able to engage in — but rest assured that it is not as challenging for a certain government agency as it would be for you.

+Certain private corporations track every search query and the overwhelming majority of site visits all over the planet.
+Not sure what the argument is here other than "massively powerful institutions can do X while citizens cannot and that is perfectly fine" which I've already responded to.

 > And while we’re on the subject of preventing bad actors from harming us with software, I read recently that the losses from cybercrime in the US exceeded the losses from all natural disasters combined.
 > That’s a worrisome bad actor situation.